joseph8th/shkeleton/README.md

 ### Tips

-Read through both `shkeleton` files and try to understand how they work together before you start coding your new (unconfigured) script.
-They are both heavily annotated and explain many of these usage details in greater detail, including the proper formatting for commands, options, arguments.
+Read through both `shkeleton` files and try to understand how they work together before you start coding your new script.
+They are both heavily annotated and explain usage in greater detail, including the proper formatting for commands, options, arguments.

 ## Dev Approach